Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/ctxt.md

 ## Content Segmentation Basic Rules

-Segmenting сontent into sections include the following basic rules:
+Segmenting сontent into chunks include the following basic rules:

 - Content is divided into chunks based on double line breaks, rather than relying on headings.
 - The first chunk starts immediately after the initial double-line break in the file.